-PHPMailer: how to send emails easily
+How to send emails easily with PHPMailer

-Hosted Exchange with IONOS
+Hosted Microsoft Exchange 2019

 What is PHPMailer?

-What do you use PHPMailer for?
+What is PHPMailer used for?

-PHPMailer is a bit more tedious to use when compared to other email providers or integrated mail programs on your computer, which might leave you wondering why people choose to use PHPMailer.
+PHPMailer is a bit more tedious to use when compared to other email providers or integrated mail programs on your computer, which might leave you wondering why people choose to use it.
 The PHP framework simplifies creating automated responses, such as those needed for a web store.
 Additionally, PHPMailer is also suitable for contact forms on websites.

 Tip

-Step 1: Download current PHPMailer version
+Step 1: Download current version of PHPMailer

-Option 1: Download through Composer
+Option 1: Download using Composer

 composer require phpmailer/phpmailer

-The following line of code is suitable:
+The following line of code can be used:

 require_once "vendor/autoload.php";